We are addressing a crucial topic: the installation of Windows projecting and sliding windows on your converted van or motorhome!

 - Step 8: Clean the contact surface and install the window

-- Step 10: Gently screw the counter-frame onto the wooden frame and the bay
+- Step 10: Gently screw the counter-frame onto the wooden frame and the Window

-- Step 12: Attention: Make sure to remove the drain plugs before testing the seal
+- Step 12: Warning: Make sure to remove the drainage plugs before testing waterproofing